Calculating Linear Guide Rated Life and Static Safety

 Worked example

 A size-25 ball LM guide block (basic dynamic load rating C = 28.2 kN, static C0 = 44 kN) carries a 4 kN dynamic equivalent load per block, with a 6 kN peak static load.
-The axis strokes 600 mm at 20 reciprocations per minute under normal industrial motion (fW = 1.5).
+The axis strokes 600 mm at 20 reciprocations per minute under normal industrial motion (fW = 1.5), without vibration or impact, and must reach 3000 km.
 Find the life and static safety.

 Given